stanford-oval/storm/README.md

 ### Customization of Retriever Module

 As a knowledge curation engine, STORM grabs information from the Retriever module.
-The interface for the Retriever module is defined in [`src/interface.py`](src/interface.py).
-Please consult the interface documentation if you plan to create a new instance or replace the default search engine API.
-By default, STORM utilizes the You.com search engine API (see `YouRM` in [`src/rm.py`](src/rm.py)).

-:new: [2024/05] We test STORM with [Bing Search](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/reference/endpoints).
-See `BingSearch` in [`src/rm.py`](src/rm.py) for the configuration and you can specify `--retriever bing` to use Bing Search in our [example scripts](examples).
+The Retriever modules are implemented in [`src/rm.py`](src/rm.py).
+Currently, STORM supports the following retrievers:

+- `YouRM`: You.com search engine API
+- `BingSearch`: Bing Search API
+- `VectorRM`: a retrieval model that retrieves information from user provide corpus

 :star2: **PRs for integrating more search engines/retrievers are highly appreciated!**